-Summer is now over – Are you looking for some inspiration?
+The Summer to Autumn transition is beautiful – Are you looking for some inspiration?
 Barcelona is one of the most beautiful cities to visit during this time.
 Let me share why I love Autumn even more!

 Start Autumn with La Mercè

 Barcelona always promises many festivals throughout the year.
 This is one of my favourite ways to end Summer with a bang and welcome in Autumn.

 Barcelona La Mercè officially first took place in 1902 and lasts for around 4-5 days.
 It honours Mare de Deu de la Mercè, the Patron Saint of Barcelona.
 The city comes alive with lights and parades of fire breathing dragons, devils, human towers and giants of kings and queens.
 Not to be missed!

 This is another local festival to enjoy!
 It takes place at the end of September where you can connect with local culture, music and people.
 Explore the Old Town and more firework displays.
 This is a wonderful family event too.